rfo909/CFT/doc/Doc.md

 dict=SymDict(a,b)
 ```

-Testing interactively all needs to be on the same line:
+If testing interactively, all needs to be on the same line:

 ```
 $ a=1 b=2 SymDict(a,b)